json-api-dotnet/JsonApiDotNetCore/README.md

 }
 ```

-We use [AutoMapper](http://automapper.org/) to map from the context model to the JsonApiResource.
+We use [AutoMapper](http://automapper.org/) to map from the model class to the resource class.
-The below snippet shows how you can specify a custom mapping expression in your `Startup` class that will apped '_1' to the resource name.
+The below snippet shows how you can specify a custom mapping expression in your `Startup` class that will append `_1` to the resource name.
 Check out [AutoMapper's Wiki](https://github.com/AutoMapper/AutoMapper/wiki) for detailed mapping options.

 ```